 In a small project the difference is invisible, but with the high-load system it becomes crucial.

-As a developer, I totally understand the decision to redo the project from scratch, because the number of users critically affects the choice of architecture.
+As a development specialist, I totally understand the decision to redo the project from scratch, because the number of users critically affects the choice of architecture.
 I am sure that the project would be realised in a totally different way if the developers knew about future prospects of the app from the very beginning.
 I also understand the client who simply didn’t know this was so important.

 Tip: Your vendor team has to know as much about your future plans for the project as possible.
 This may be vital for decision-making about the technologies to be involved and to provide scalability and flexibility for the business solution.